newlinedotco/awesome-fullstack-tutorials/aspnetcore-angular-getting-started.md

 7. Adding CORS to our API
 8. Scaffold the client side application with the AngularCLI
 9. Structure your Angular App
-10. Requesting data from the server via http
+10. Create a core module, a data service and requesting data from the server via http 11.
-11. Display data in your HTML-Templates via Databinding
+12. Display data in your HTML-Templates via Databinding
-12. Sending data to the server
+13. Sending data to the server
-13. Show success/error messages
+14. Show success/error messages

 That should be it.